10 Common Invoicing Mistakes (And How to Avoid Them)

 On a basic level, the fix for this mistake is better organization.
 Once your invoices have been sent, you can set a reminder in your favorite calendar application, so you remember to chase up debts.
 When that time comes around, an email to each client should be enough to galvanize them into action.

-In addition, Hiveage includes automated reminders for your entire client base, which means that chasing up aged debtors can become a much simpler task.
+In addition, most invoicing software like Hiveage includes automated reminders for your entire client base, which means that chasing up aged debtors can become a much simpler task.

 3. Providing Unclear Payment Terms